 When choosing which academic vocabulary to teach for any given text, the highest value words will be those most critical to understanding the main idea of the material.
-Other words that could have been added to the list for these reasons included "important" and "sifting."
+Other words that could have been added to the list for these reasons included "credit," "industry," and "yields."